 You must believe that most problems in our lives are caused by ‘bad’ examples or life experiences in our lives and past.
 In fact, I think most people would agree with that assertion.
-Past examples influence our way of thinking drastically because our past experience form the template of our conceptual reality.
+Past examples influence our way of thinking drastically.
+Because our past experience forms the template of our conceptual reality.

-We might all argue that this is a logical thing, as our beliefs and ideas are formed by our experiences it must mean that bad experiences create bad current outcomes.
+We might all argue that this is a logical thing.
+Our beliefs and ideas are formed by our experiences, so it must mean that bad experiences create bad current outcomes.
 And although this is not the case for everybody, the logic that ‘bad’ life experiences can produce ‘bad’ current day experiences is widely recognized.

 When bad comes from good

 But what about when you have had great life experiences, wonderful ones even, do these only create wonderful outcomes?
 Does a stable family situation in the past create stability in your current family?
 Does a wonderful example of love create a wonderful family, loving husband or wife, nice kids?
 Not always.
 Our minds can create the worst from the best, completely unintentionally and out of conscious awareness of course, still …the worst.

 A loving family life

 I worked with a woman the other day who has a loving husband and two kids.
 One 8 and one 12 years old.
 Our conversation started with a big sigh.
 ‘Our 12 year is so rude and impertinent it is really getting to me’. ’She is saying very mean things to me, and I explode’.
 ‘I just don’t know anymore, whenever we want to sit down for a nice dinner it begins’.

 ‘When you say you don’t know anymore, and it starts when you want to sit down for a nice dinner, I replied, what are you expecting’?
 That question startled her a bit.
 Because she became aware that she was expecting something but was not aware of what that actually was.